Markets and Economy

 The government borrows money from the public and itself by selling securities such as Treasury bills and Treasury bonds.

-The United States has run a national debt for virtually all its existence.
-Most of the debt has accumulated over the last 40 years — as of April 2024, the country’s total debt exceeded $34 trillion, more than seven times 1984’s debt.1 What is the national debt, and how does it differ from a budget deficit?
+The United States has run a national debt for most of its existence.
+Most of the debt accumulated over the last 40 years.
+As of November 2024, the country’s total debt was approaching $36 trillion, more than seven times 1984’s debt.
+What is the national debt, and how is it different from a budget deficit?
 Who does the federal government borrow money from?
-Where does the debt ceiling fit into the equation?
+Where does the debt ceiling fit into all of this ?
 Let’s explore these and other questions.

 What is the national debt?